 F5 Container Ingress Services - Kubernetes¶

 This document provides general information regarding the F5 Integration for Kubernetes.
-For deployment and usage instructions, please refer to the guides below.
+For deployment and usage instructions, please refer to the User Guides section.

 - BIG-IP and flannel VXLAN Integration

 - Install the BIG-IP Controller: Kubernetes